-7.28 All housing should seek to meet "Lifetime Homes" standards to ensure properties are sustainable and can be easily adapted to meet the needs of a changing population.
-The development of accessible dwellings, including one storey bungalows will be encouraged.
+All housing should seek to meet "Lifetime Homes" standards to ensure properties are sustainable and can be easily adapted to meet the needs of a changing population.
+The development of one-storey dwellings, appropriate for an elderly population and those with restricted mobility, must be considered across all new development sites.

-7.29 All housing designs should also promote efficient use of water, electricity and energy.
+All housing designs must also promote efficient use of water, electricity and energy.
 The introduction of on-site generation technology, smart meters and other measures to reduce energy consumption should be considered across all housing sites.
 Locally-sourced and recycled materials for use in construction is also encouraged.